 The nights of the bonfires

-Finally, if you happen to be in Lunigiana in January you may be lucky to attend to the nights of the bonfires.
-These deeply-felt games take place in Pontremoli for the nights of the two Patron Saints, on 17th and 31st January.
-The Contrada of San Nicolò and the one of San Geminiamo face each other to build the biggest and long-lasting bonfire.
+Finally, if you happen to be in Lunigiana in January you may be lucky to attend the nights of the bonfires.
+These deeply-felt games take place in Pontremoli for the nights of the two patron saints, on 17th and 31st January.
+The Contrada of San Nicolò and of San Geminiamo face each other to build the biggest and long-lasting bonfire.